valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 ---

 The problem of blocking VM is that... it's blocking :)
-This is not a problem when Redis is used in batch processing activities, but for real-time usage one of the good points of Redis is the low latency.
-The blocking VM will have bad latency behaviors as when a client is accessing a swapped out value, or when Redis needs to swap out values, no other clients will be served in the meantime.
+This is not a problem when Valkey is used in batch processing activities, but for real-time usage one of the good points of Valkey is the low latency.
+The blocking VM will have bad latency behaviors as when a client is accessing a swapped out value, or when Valkey needs to swap out values, no other clients will be served in the meantime.

 Swapping out keys should happen in background.
 Similarly when a client is accessing a swapped out value other clients accessing in memory values should be served mostly as fast as when VM is disabled.
 Only the clients dealing with swapped out keys should be delayed.